vzool/zakat/README.md

 - Multiple Accounts: Manage Zakat for different assets or accounts separately for greater financial clarity.

-- Import/Export: Seamlessly import transaction data from CSV files and export calculated Zakat reports in JSON format for further analysis or record-keeping.
+- Import/Export: Seamlessly import transaction data from CSV files [**experimental**] and export calculated Zakat reports in JSON format for further analysis or record-keeping.

 - Data Persistence: Securely save and load your Zakat tracker data for continued use across sessions.